Strandzha: Strandzha Nature Park

+The İğneada Floodplain Forests National Park was established in 2007 at Turkey's Strandzha park.

 History and culture

 Inhabited by the Thracians in antiquity, Strandzha is an area with a large concentration of ruins of Thracian sanctuaries, sacrificial altars, dolmens, and other archaeological objects.

 The mountains were the site of the Bulgarian Preobrazhenie Uprising of 1903 that was crushed by Ottoman troops.
-The current Bulgarian-Turkish border in the region was established after the Balkan Wars of 1912-1913, when the northern part of Strandzha became part of Bulgaria.
+The current Bulgarian-Turkish border in the region was established after the Balkan Wars of 1912–1913, when the southeastern part of Strandzha became part of Bulgaria and the northern part of Turkey.
+After the expulsion of Thracian Bulgarians in 1913, Muslims from Bulgaria were settled in the Turkish part.
+During the Population exchange between Greece and Turkey, Greeks were expelled to Greece, while Muslims from Greece were settled in the Turkish part of Strandzha mountains.
+Muslim immigrants to Turkey from former Yugoslavia also settled in the Turkish part of Strandzha Mountains.

 Culturally, the Bulgarian part of Strandzha is known for the specific architecture that can be observed in Malko Tarnovo, Brashlyan, and most other villages, the rich folklore and distinctive rituals, such as nestinarstvo (barefoot dancing on live embers), that preserve pagan elements.
+The Turkish part is well known for its charcoal burning, goat farming and cheesemaking.

 Flora and fauna

 The Strandzha Mountains have a rich and diverse flora and fauna, unique within Europe.
 The eastern part of Strandzha is covered by the most northwestern extent of the Euxine–Colchic deciduous forests ecoregion.
 50% of Bulgaria's flora can be observed in Strandzha Nature Park and the area has 121 habitat types.
 In Strandzha over 600 species of invertebrates are found, as well as over 400 species of vertebrates, 41 species of freshwater fish, 10 species of amphibians, over 20 species of reptile, more than 130 species of breeding birds, and over 60 species of mammals.

 One of the reasons for the abundance of flora and fauna is the area's location at a bio-geographical crossroad between the European and Asian continents.

 The plant communities in Strandzha developed before Europe was separated from Asia by the formation of the Bosporus Strait that now connects the Black Sea with the Mediterranean Sea.
 Land-ice never reached Strandzha during the ice-ages of the Pleistocene and the Holocene.
 This lack of glaciations helped create the circumstances in which flora characteristic for the Tertiary period on the European continent has been preserved in Strandzha.